FoxComm/highlander/ashes/README.md

 4. Build docker with `make docker`

 Thats it!
-You can run it locally: `docker run -it -p 4000:4000 ashes` or push it with `make docker-push`.
+You can run it locally: `docker run -it -p 4000:4000 ashes:latest` (or the same `make docker-run`) or push it with `make docker-push`.
 After having running it you can also explore it filesystem with `docker exec -t -i d138d762ff3d /bin/sh`.